Money Management

 Adjustable-Rate Mortgages

 ARMs are loans that have a variable interest rate, which can change according to an index.
 They offer lower monthly payments when the interest rates are low, but can increase substantially if the index goes up.
 Because of this, they may be a good choice for those who expect their income or expenses to go up or down during the loan.
-ARMs are also known as “interest-only loans” because they require no principal payment on this type of loan.
+ARMs are structured with an initial fixed period — commonly 5, 7, or 10 years — after which the rate adjusts periodically based on a benchmark such as the Secured Overnight Financing Rate (SOFR), which replaced LIBOR as the standard index.
 The interest rate should be relatively low at the inception of the loan but can rise dramatically over the life of the loan.
+The Consumer Financial Protection Bureau (CFPB) advises borrowers to carefully review rate caps, which limit how much the interest rate can increase per adjustment period and over the life of the loan.

 High-Balance Loans

 These are loans that allow for the payment of a much larger amount in interest than the principal.
 There are two types of high-balance loans: balloon payments and negative amortization loans.
 Balloon payments usually involve a loan with a large balloon payment due at the end of the loan term, after which there is a lower monthly payment.
 Negative amortization loans allow borrowers to pay off principal over time, but they get ahead faster if they pay down some principal balances too, which can also lead to higher monthly payments down the road.
+High-balance conforming loans — sometimes called “super conforming” loans — are backed by Fannie Mae and Freddie Mac and are available in designated high-cost counties where the loan limit can reach up to $1,209,750 in 2026, according to the FHFA’s updated limits.
 These loans can be beneficial for those who want to lower their monthly payments, but consumers should research them thoroughly first.

 Jumbo Mortgages